 Two weeks nearly down.
 50 more to go.

-No matter where 2018 takes us, let’s tackle it together, shall we?
+No matter where the new year takes us, let’s tackle it together, shall we?

-Do you have a goal for 2018 (or for today) that you’d like to share?
+Do you have a goal for the New Year (or for today) that you’d like to share?

 What’s your favorite sort of calendar and do you wear a watch?

-What will be one of your challenges in 2018?
+What will be one of your challenges this year?